 Custom Letter Exchange Portal

-Our technical leads creates a custom “Chapter” ID for your organization on our online letter exchange portal, allowing your members to utilize our easily-accessible platform, take advantage of themes/guiding questions/guidelines/samples all in one curated place, join our badges rewards system, get their letters reviewed by our trained team of moderators, and receive an anonymous moderator letter back for each approved letter they submit - all within a custom environment designed for only members of your organization.
+Our technical leads create a custom “Chapter” ID for your organization on our online letter exchange portal, allowing your members to utilize our easily-accessible platform, take advantage of themes/guiding questions/guidelines/samples all in one curated place, join our badges rewards system, get their letters reviewed by our trained team of moderators, and receive an anonymous moderated letter back for each approved letter they submit - all within a custom environment designed for only members of your organization.
 That means instead of having letters sent out to and receiving letters written by any random member of the public, this allows members of the same organization to exchange letters anonymously with each other, providing more ground for empathy and close connections and giving organizational leaders a chance to better pinpoint and understand overarching concerns expressed by their members.
 A walkthrough of how to utilize the platform will also be provided.

 Mental Health Consulting